Reproducing Medium's image zoom

 You can view the demo and check the source code on GitHub.
 The code in this article will be simplified.

 Update.
-This project was an experimentation that turned into an open-source library.
+This project was an experiment that turned into an open-source library.
 This article is about building the very first version of Medium Zoom.
 The implementation has slightly changed since version 1.0.0.

 Features

-Here is the list of the features we want to implement:
+Here is the list of features we want to implement:

-- Scale and translate the image at the center of the screen on click
+- Scale and translate the image to the center of the screen on click

 - Dismiss the zoom on